Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Introduction

-Another problem presented in~\cite{hanania2023capacity} asked for the minimum number of labels of the same length needed to recognize ``almost" any DNA sequence according to its labeling output sequence.
-Here, by almost, we refer to finding the minimum number of labels of the same length reaching the maximum labeling capacity, which is $\log_2(4)=2$ in case of DNA sequences.
-In~\cite{hanania2023capacity}, the cases where the length of the labels is $1$ or $2$ were fully solved.
-For example, when the length of the labels is 1, the minimum number of labels to reach a labeling capacity of 2 is three.
-However, for labels of size greater than one, the problem becomes more challenging.
+Another problem presented in~\cite{hanania2023capacity} asks for the minimum number of labels of the same length needed to distinguish `almost' all DNA sequences by their labeling output sequence.
+Here, by `almost,' we refer to achieving the maximal labeling capacity of $\log_2(4)=2$ for DNA sequences.
+In~\cite{hanania2023capacity}, the cases where the length of the labels is~$1$ or $2$ were fully solved.
+For example, when the length of the labels is~1, the minimum number of labels to reach a labeling capacity of 2 is 3.
+However, for labels of size greater than~1, the problem becomes more challenging.
 Further, a simple extension of the results of \cite{hanania2023capacity, hanania2024capacityjournal} shows that the minimum number of required labels of length $\lablen>1$ necessary to achieve the maximum labeling capacity over an alphabet of size $q$, which is $\log_2(q)$, equals the minimum number of edges that need to be removed from the $(\lablen-1)$-dimensional de Bruijn graph over $q$ symbols to make it \emph{path unique}.
-A graph is called path unique, if for any $k$, between any two vertices, there exists at most one walk of length $k$.
+A graph is called path unique, if for any $k \ge 1$, between any two vertices, there exists at most one walk of length $k$.
 The maximum number of edges in a path unique 1-dimensional de Bruijn graph over $q$ symbols is solved in~\cite{zhan2012Extremal}, and from this result, it was observed in~\cite{hanania2023capacity}, that the minimum number of length-$2$ labels to reach maximum capacity $\log_2(4)=2$ is 10.

 Although~\cite{hanania2023capacity,hanania2024capacityjournal} provide an exact characterization of the problem of reaching the largest capacity with the minimum number of labels, the problem of finding the largest subgraphs of the de Bruijn graph that are path unique remained open.
 The main goal of this paper is to study this question.